psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Wythout any faylyuge.

 The kynge therof made a present,
-And sent yt to a lady gent
+And sent yt to a lady gent `[This was Igema, first married to Gorlois, duke of Cornwall.
+King Uther haying been transformed by Merlin into the perfect semblance of the duke (who, in the mean time, was attacked, defeated, and slain by the king's forces), cohabited with her and begot the renowned Arthur upon her.
+After the news of her husband's death, she was married to Uther, and crowned queen.]`
 Was born in Cornewayle :
 She was a lady bryght and schene
 And also ryght will besene,